ruthvikjonna/Climate-Intervention-Coordination-System/README.md

 ![Mapbox Globe UI](media/mapbox-globe-ui.png)
-# Planetary Temperature Control Platform MVP

-**A Real-Time Climate Intervention Coordination System**
+# Climate Intervention Coordination System MVP

 Built to orchestrate large-scale climate interventions—DAC, biochar, afforestation—using satellite data, geospatial optimization, and NVIDIA Earth-2 simulations.
 Developed across multiple technical iterations with real user input, operator pilots, and production-ready architecture.

 ## Project Overview

-**PTC** is a full-stack geospatial intelligence platform enabling climate operators to decide _where, when, and how much_ to deploy carbon removal technologies for **maximum cooling effect**.
+**CICS** is a full-stack geospatial intelligence platform enabling climate operators to decide _where, when, and how much_ to deploy carbon removal technologies for **maximum cooling effect**.

 **Why It Matters**: Today's interventions operate in silos — wasting millions in misallocated capital.
-PTC solves this by turning climate deployment decisions into **data-driven, real-time, optimized actions**.
+CICS solves this by turning climate deployment decisions into **data-driven, real-time, optimized actions**.

 ## Product Highlights